Has Your Child Sustained A Birth Injury?

-Cerebral palsy occurs at a rate of between 1.5 to more than 4 per 1,000 live births.
+Cerebral palsy occurs at a rate of between 1.5 and more than 4 per 1,000 live births.

 But whatever the reason for a surgical error, the person injured shouldn’t be the one to bear the costs.
 That’s why we initiate medical malpractice lawsuits for people injured by surgical errors.